lizwang17/lizwang17/README.md

+## 📅 Liz Wang - PjM Team

-- 👋 Hi, I’m Liz!
+👋 Hi, I’m Liz!
-- 👀 I’m a Project Manager.
+☎️ Slack : Liz Wang (HQ/PjM)

 <!---
 lizwang17/lizwang17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.